 After Pfenninger, studies on braced wing were performed by NASA, Boeing and Lokheed in the 80s, as it is shown in Table 2.14.
 In the late 90s up to 2000 a more intense research is initiated by NASA together with the MAD Center of Virginia Tech.
 The initial framework for studying SBW at MAD Center was set by Grasmeyer with his Master Thesis and AIAA Paper.
 He sets the basic infrastructure, i.e. the basic version of the MDO code used to perform the investigations.
 He also confirms some of the known benefits and identifies the major challenges.
 Naghshineh-Pour performs a bending material weight analysis.
 Tétrault, and later A. Ko, address interference drag.
 Further refinements and substantiation of the work are presented in the papers of Gundlach.
-Structural issues are addressed by Gern (passive load), Sulaeman (Flutter) and later Moen (topology optimization).
+Structural issues are adrresed by Gern (passive load), Sulaeman (Flutter) and later Moen (topology optimization).
 In Europe research on SBW was limited, and here, the concept seemed to have been forgotten.
-In 2006 Airbus investigates the configuration in the frame of a student project together with the University of Bristol.
-The SBW configuration is selected as winner among other four configurations, despite the assessed risks.
+In 2006 Airbus investigates the configuration is selected as winner among other four configurations, despite the assessed risks.
 Nevertheless, no larger considerations of the concept were followed by industry.